All Episodes

 The statute criminalizing gross negligence in mishandling classified information is invalid because it does not require proof of intent to improperly transmit classified information to places it's not supposed to be or to people not authorized to have it.

-And then McCarthy says, with all due respect, this argument's very unconvincing for at least two reasons, and goes on to say so.
+And then McCarthy says, with all due respect, this argument's very unconvincing for at least two reasons and goes on to say so.

-But the point of this is that Comey claims that the gross negligent statute didn't come into play here.
+The point of this is that Comey claims that the gross negligent statute didn't come into play here.

 And he could have used it because she was grossly negligent.